I put these in my flower garden they are extremely beautiful and vibrant thank you so much

 The Coral Red Dogwood is a very adaptable shrub that can thrive in many types of soil.
 Butterflies are frequently attracted to this type of shrub in the late spring when clusters of white berries ripen.
 The contrast between the blue-tinged berries, white petals, and red twig-like branches produces lots of color for any season.

 This type of shrub grows best with full or partial sun.
 The total shade is not recommended, even though it does well in multiple kinds of soil.
-The Coral Red Dogwood prefers an organically fertile, drained soil, but as long as it is kept evenly moist, almost any type of soil will work fine.
+The bark prefers an organically fertile, drained soil, but as long as it is kept evenly moist, almost any type of soil will work fine.

 Although In hot summer climates, this type of plant can be prone to more diseases, it generally does not attract pests.
 It is easy to manage and is deer resistant.
 Pruning is not required; however, the winter stems are more vibrant with each new growth.
 Cutting the stems every few years will help cultivate and preserve color.

-The plant family of The Coral Red Dogwood is known as the Cornus.
+The plant family of The bark is known as the Cornus.
 This shrub can grow anywhere from 6 to 9 feet tall with a spread of 8 to 12 feet wide.

 Red Dogwood Care